ChristopherBarrington/scviewer/README.md

+# Running scviewer

+Clone this repository with `git clone git@github.com:ChristopherBarrington/scviewer.git my_project` and edit the `config.yaml` (but don't rename it!).
+Ensure that the `h5` files are accessible, for example in a `data` subdirectory.
+Make the app directory accessible on a shiny server and visit in a web browser.
+It's a `shiny` app after all.

+Running this way the `scviewer` package is loaded into an R session using `devtools::load_all()` in the `app.R`.

+The package _could_ be installed into a standard R library and `app.R` modified to use `library(scviewer)` instead; with this option the `scviewer` subdirectory is redundant.

 # Create an `h5` file

 `scviewer` expects all datasets to be saved into a properly-formatted `h5` file with keys for the following: